rewgs/open-stage-control-ts/resources/docs/docs/custom-module/custom-module.md

 module.exports = {

     init: function(){
-        // this will be executed once when the osc server starts },
+        // this will be executed once when the osc server starts after
+        // connections are set up
+        // it is called for the main module only
+    },

+    reload: function(){
+        // this will be executed after the custom module is reloaded
+        // it is called for the main module only
+    },

     oscInFilter:function(data){